 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-This quarter, Micron Technology’s inventory days came in at 95, 15 days below the five year average, showing no indication of an excessive inventory buildup at the moment.
+This quarter, Micron Technology’s inventory days came in at 119, 7 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.

-Micron Technology's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 47.8% in Q4, up 13.7 percentage points year on year.
+Micron Technology's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 47.2% in Q2, up 20.8 percentage points year on year.

-Micron Technology reported an operating margin of 37.1% in Q4, up 15.6 percentage points year on year.
+Micron Technology reported an operating margin of 35.3% in Q2, up 15.2 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

-Operating margins have been trending up over the last year, averaging 26.1%.
-Micron Technology's margins remain towards the high end of semiconductor companies, driven by its efficient operating model's economies of scale.
+Operating margins have been trending up over the last year, averaging 34.9%.
+Micron Technology's margins remain one of the highest in the semiconductor industry, driven by its highly efficient operating model's economies of scale.

 Earnings, Cash & Competitive Moat

-Analysts covering the company are expecting earnings per share to grow 110% over the next twelve months.
+Analysts covering the company are expecting earnings per share to grow 31% over the next twelve months, although estimates are likely to change post earnings.

 Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Micron Technology's free cash flow came in at $1.87 billion in Q4, up 1.59 thousand% year on year.
+Micron Technology's free cash flow came in at $1.02 billion in Q2, up 490% year on year.

 We were very impressed by the strong improvements in Micron Technology’s gross margin this quarter.
-And we were also glad to see the improvement in operating margin.
-On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations.
-Overall, we think this was still a really good quarter, that should leave shareholders feeling very positive.
-The company currently trades at $70.61 per share.
+And we were also excited to see that earnings outperformed Wall St’s expectations.
+On the other hand, it was less good to see the inventory levels increase.
+Zooming out, we think this impressive quarter should have shareholders feeling very positive.
+The company is up 2.76% on the results and currently trades at $84.45 per share.

 Is Now The Time?